Zhu-Spike-Lab/Dinosaur_RSNN/Code/goals_list.md

 End goal: get a way to freeze the game, change the model in a custom way, then play the game step by step (like a debug feature)

 ## Immediately:
+---Constrain self-connections (not biologically realistic)--- Save the initial model to see what makes it work Constrain sparsity more harshly
+Make the model smaller again
+Check big model analysis for rendering bugs
 Analyze big model @ diff levels of pruning
+Aim for coupling probability if 20%
 Figure out why no bias model has baseline activity Could be interesting to see solutions when input is dense (to all neurons) or sparse (only to 1) Most-ish realistic: 20% get input, 20% of available connections